vsheahan/MCP-Rise-Of-The-Invaders/INTEGRATION_COMPLETE.md

 - ✅ JSON output for reproducibility and analysis

 You can now:
-1. Generate varied adversarial prompts (MCPs)
+1. Generate varied adversarial prompts (attack prompts)
 2. Execute them against TinyLlama
 3. Evaluate detection with Ensemble Space Invaders
 4. Measure performance with standard metrics